 What is the best way to attach the artwork to the mat?

 There are several ways to attach the artwork to a mat, but the most common is to use tape or spray adhesive.
 Tape can be used to attach the artwork to the mat by applying strips of tape to the back of the artwork and then attaching the taped artwork to the mat.
-Spray adhesive can also be used, but it is important to apply a thin layer, so the artwork is not damaged.
+Spray adhesive can also be used, but it is essential to apply a thin layer so the artwork is not damaged.

 What is the best way to frame the artwork?